Cepheus (father of Andromeda)

-In Greek mythology, Cepheus (/ˈsiːfiəs, -fjuːs/; Ancient Greek: Κηφεύς Kepheús) was the king of Aethiopia and the father of Andromeda, the princess who is saved by the hero Perseus.
+In Greek mythology, Cepheus (/ˈsiːfiəs, -fjuːs/; Ancient Greek: Κηφεύς) was the king of Aethiopia and the father of Andromeda, the princess who is saved by the hero Perseus.

 Family

 Cepheus was the son of either Belus, Agenor or Phoenix.
 When Belus is described as his father, Achiroe, daughter of Nilus, is given as his mother, and Danaus, Aegyptus, and Phineus as his brothers.
 He was called Iasid Cepheus, pertaining to his Argive ancestry through King Iasus of Argus, father of Io.